liu-congcong/MetaCAT/README.md

-# MetaDecoder2
+# MetaCAT

-MetaDecoder2 is coming.
+MetaCAT is coming.